 By Eleanor Roshier

-Such a dystopian future is presented Jennifer Haley’s play ‘The Nether’.
+Such a dystopian future is presented in Jennifer Haley’s play ‘The Nether’.
 In this bizarre crossover of new and old media, ideas about the real dangers of virtual reality and gaming worlds are explored.
-In short it is about the failure of the law to convict a man who commits paedophilic acts in the virtual world.
+In short, it is about the failure of the law to convict a man who commits paedophilic acts in the virtual world.
 While this production is of course hyperbolic in nature it raises important concerns about the morality of and demand for laws regulating virtual worlds.
 These concerns are made terrifyingly relevant in the very real case of Qiu Chegwei who murdered his friend after he stole virtual weapons from Qiu (in the online game Legend of Mir 3) and the police refused to intervene as they didn’t consider it theft.
 This kind of intense, misplaced emotional investment in a game is characteristic of video game addiction.

 From Issue 17